Eeshababar/Eeshababar/README.md

 ---

 ## 👩‍💻 About Me
-I am an AI educator, researcher, and practitioner passionate about solving real-world problems through AI.
+I am an AI researcher and an educator, passionate about solving real-world problems through AI.
 My work spans **Artificial Intelligence**, **Data Science**, and **Generative AI applications**.
 I combine academic insight with hands-on experience to create impactful solutions and empower the next generation of AI talent.